-Residents can choose to eat in their bedroom or communal area and they are checked on regularly.
+People can choose to eat in their bedroom or communal area and they are supported to do so.

 5 - Promoting Dignity, Autonomy & Choice

 Staff show concern for people's wellbeing in a caring and meaningful way and respond to their needs in a timely manner on a day to day basis.